CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 Your output is going to look a little different depending on whether or not SSH has ever been set up on the computer you are using.

-Alfredo has not set up SSH on his computer, so his output is
+Nelle has not set up SSH on her computer, so her output is

 ~~~
-ls: cannot access '/c/Users/Alfredo/.ssh': No such file or directory
+ls: cannot access '/c/Users/Nelle/.ssh': No such file or directory
 ~~~
 {: .output}

 If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.

-Since they don’t exist on Alfredo’s computer, he uses this command to create them:
+Since they don’t exist on Nelle’s computer, she uses this command to create them:

 ~~~
-$ ssh-keygen -t ed25519 -C "a.linguini@ratatouille.fr"
+$ ssh-keygen -t ed25519 -C "nelle@numa.org"
 ~~~
 {: .language-bash}